hathibelagal-dev/instantpolyglot/docs/eng/Interlingua.md

 An important characteristic of Interlingua is its naturalness.
 In contrast with other planned languages like Esperanto, Interlingua has no artificial words or structures.
 This means that a reader who knows one or more Romance languages or English can often understand texts in Interlingua without having studied the language.

 Today, Interlingua is used by a small international community, mainly for scientific and cultural communications.
-It has demonstrated its usefulness as a "linguistic bridge" between people of diverse linguistic origins, especially in Europe and the Americas."
+It has demonstrated its usefulness as a ”linguistic bridge“ between people of diverse linguistic origins, especially in Europe and the Americas.”